dhammacakka/americanmonk/content/posts/monks-and-taxes.md

 The issue is not generosity, but **systems of support**.
 Understanding this protects both the monk and the Saṅgha from legal and ethical risk.

 ## Why Did I Research This?
-In all states that do not have Medicaid extension, one generally needs to show a MAGI (Modified Adjusted Gross Income) of **$17,000 to $18,000 per year** to comfortably qualify for the Affordable Care Act (ACA).
+In all states that do not have Medicaid extension, one generally needs to show a MAGI (Modified Adjusted Gross Income) of **$17,000 to $18,000 per year** to comfortably qualify (with a buffer) for the Affordable Care Act (ACA).
 This can be accomplished by reporting taxable benefits, which in some cases may include certain allowable requisites.
 During this research the question came up:

 > Is reporting allowable requisites or benefits optional, or is it required, and what about monks who directly receive money donations?